-1 The Town Administrator Act A502-6, section 2(i) provides as follows: "with the approval of the Select Board, (the Town Administrator) shall appoint and remove all department heads under the direct control of the Town Administrator.
+1 The Town Administrator Act A502-6, section 2(i) provides as follows: "with the approval of the Board of Selectmen, (the Town Administrator) shall appoint and remove all department heads under the direct control of the Town Administrator.
 Each department head, with the approval of the Town Administrator, shall appoint and remove all department staff within their respective departments.